Andrea Doucet

 Andrea Doucet (born c.1960) is a Canadian social scientist and writer.
 She is professor of sociology and gender studies at Brock University, and holds the Canada Research Chair in gender, work and care.
 She was also the editor of the academic journal Fathering.

 Early life

-Doucet was born in Bathurst, New Brunswick, Canada in 1960, where she grew up in an anglophone family.
-Her sister is BBC journalist Lyse Doucet OBE.
+Doucet was born in Bathurst, New Brunswick, Canada in 1960, where she grew up in an Anglophone family.
+Her sister is BBC chief correspondent Lyse Doucet OBE.

 Education

 Doucet completed her BA in political theory at York University in Toronto and her MA in international development studies at Carleton University.
 She earned her PhD in social and political sciences in 1995 from Cambridge University.

 Career

 In 1995 and 1996 Doucet was a post doctoral fellow and lecturer at Cambridge.
 From 1995 to 1998 she was an assistant professor of sociology at St. Mary's University in Halifax, Nova Scotia.
 At Carleton University, she was professor of sociology from 1998 to 2011.

 She has been professor of sociology and gender studies at Brock University since 2011.
 She has also held the Canada Research Chair in gender, work and care since 2011.
 Doucet is recognized as an "expert in caregiving and work-life balance".

 She was an editor of the now defunct academic journal, Fathering: a Journal of Theory, Research, and Practice about Men as Fathers.